Alnarra/vtnodejsapi/README.md

   - hashes
   - urls
   - domains
+  - ips

-This requires the request node module as well as the https module useage is fairly simple
+This requires the request node module as well as the https module.
+You must also have a virus total API key useage is fairly simple

 ``` Javascript